shotstack/shotstack-sdk-php/README.md

 ### Status Check Example

 The example request below can be called a few seconds after the render above is posted.
 It will return the status of the render, which can take several seconds to process.
+It uses the `render->getId()` method returned by the `postRender` request.

 ```php
 use Shotstack\Client\Api\EditApi;